back

 Tractor and drivers as no.6.
 Variations of the reaper are:

-(2) Light blue body, red plastic blades and wheels,
+(2) Light blue body, red plastic

-CHARBENS MADE IN ENGLAND cast underneath.
+sails and wheels, CHARBENS MADE IN ENGLAND cast underneath.

-(3) Brown plastic body, yellow plastic blades and wheels.
+(3) Brown plastic body, yellow plastic

 The reaper set seems to be the most common of the three tractor/trailer sets.
 The plastic version is rare and can be seen in the "Panorama" gift set illustrated in Part 1.